 Hydrodemolition is often referred to by many names and spellings – waterblasting, hydroblasting, high or ultra-high pressure water blasting, hydro-demolition, hydro-blasting – however, these terms all have one thing in common, and that is, concrete removal.
 Hydrodemolition uses high-velocity water jets to remove deteriorated, delaminated, or contaminated concrete from reinforced concrete structures such as bridges, dams and parking garages.
 Concrete is removed using ultra-high pressures (UHP – 35,000 psi) waterjets operating at velocities exceeding 1,500 mph.
 Using UHP water, our hydrodemolition process requires significantly less water than lower pressure systems, while providing ultra-high quality hydrodemolition.
 The use of less water helps protect the environment and conserve a valuable resource.
 Because no abrasive is used, the waterjets do not damage the reinforcing steel or other embedded metal items.
+As a hydrodemolition contractor, Rampart Hydro has been performing hydrodemolition, and it’s related services (water control, debris cleanup, and wastewater treatment) for more than 20 years throughout the United States and Canada.
 Continued below the pictures…

 Types and Depths of Concrete Removal

 Hydrodemolition provides an excellent bonding surface, free from micro-fractures as well as many other benefits.
 Hydrodemolition is both an effective and efficient way to quickly remove deteriorated concrete and prepare the surface for the installation of a new concrete overlay or repair material.